 This course continues to review enhancements found inside AutoCAD 2014.
 Students learn various ways to select objects, preview drawings and layouts, adjust References, as well as take advantage of previews offered with the Array commands.
 The course presents enhancements made to some of the dialog boxes, along with details for importing SketchUp (SKP) files.

 The Application Window

-This course provides an in-depth look at using the Application Window, one key area of the AutoCAD 2013 drawing environment.
-Students learn how to effectively use the Quick Access Toolbar, interact with the Application Icon functions, as well as using Autodesk Exchange productively, to search for and find great support documents.
+This course provides an in-depth look at using the Application Window, one key area of the AutoCAD drawing environment.
+Learn how to effective use the Quick Access Toolbar, interact with the Application Icon functions, as well as productively use the Autodesk Exchange to search and find great support documents.

-AutoCAD 2013 uses a Ribbon interface, a compact but powerful way to organize tools, commands and functions.
-With an introduction to the entire Ribbon area, this course discusses what is a workspace, illustrates how to switch between workspaces delivered with AutoCAD, as well as how to build your own personal workspace.
+AutoCAD uses a Ribbon interface, a compact but powerful way to organize tools, commands and functions.
+With an introduction to the entire Ribbon area, this course discusses what are Workspaces, illustrates how to switch between those delivered with AutoCAD, as well as how to build your own personal workspace.
 It also highlights the Quick Access Toolbar and how to add tools to get AutoCAD working more productively.

 The Drawing Window

 This course introduces how to work with the AutoCAD drawing environment, with a focus on working inside the Drawing Window.
 It shows how to open multiple drawings, how to switch between project files, as well as how to use Window tools to control what gets displayed inside of the Drawing Window.

 This course begins with a basic introduction to creating a new drawing and assigning drawing units.
 Students learn how to work with Model Space, save changes, undo mistakes and create backup files.
 They also see how to create and modify sheet layouts, insert a Viewport and assign a scale.
 Finally, the course demonstrates various ways to push a drawing out for others to view, whether on paper or inside a web browser.